davidbragg/godot-experiments/readme.md

 Found in the polyglot-notebooks folder, these are notebooks that are a combination of markdown and C# that allow running snippets of C# code in vs code.
 I use these to explore technical concepts or to solve implementation problems without the burden of full projects.

-### 2048_exploration.dib
+### 2048_exploration

 This is an exploration of how to manage a game of 2048 in C# code independently.
 My goal was to attempt to break down the game logic into functional pieces without looking up prior implementations.
+It is an attempt to encapsulate the game state and game manager in a single class.